PaddyMc/poa/x/poa/spec/04_begin_block.md

-## Begin-Block
+# Begin-Block

-At each ABCI `BeginBlock` call, the operations to update proposal sets are executed.
+At each ABCI `BeginBlock` call, the operations to update proposal are executed.

-### Proposal changes
+## Proposal changes

 ---